mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 ## Transport-Record Interface

 - Transform data: The interface MUST provide a way to send raw application data from the transport protocol to a record protocol to transform it based on the keying material.
 This data is then sent out by the transport protocol.
 The same applies for inbound data, in which inbound transport data is transformed by the record protocol into raw application data.

+- Maximum message size (opional): The transport may specify a maxium message size for the encrypted data if e.g. a datagram transport is used

+- Reliability: The transport MUST specify if messages are transmitted reliable and in order.

 # Existing Mappings